smcclab/smc-course/_deliverables/03-lens-performance.md

 There are two representations of your LENS performance:

-1. Your **performance materials** (zip file of patches, code, scores, instructions, etc -- everything needed to produce your performance).
+1. the **performance materials** (zip file of patches, code, scores, instructions, etc---everything needed to produce your performance)

-2. **Performance of your artefact** at the LENS final concert (we will record the concert).
+2. the **ensemble performance of your artefact** at the LENS final concert (we will record the concert)

 ## Marking criteria {#marking}

-We will assess your LENS performances from the two representations above.
-The criteria for this mark are:

 Your LENS artefact will be assessed based on the two representations above.
 The marking criteria (based on the [course learning outcomes]({{site.baseurl}}{% link 02-outline.md %})) are:

 - sophistication with regards to **fundamental aspects of music computing** including digital synthesis, algorithmic composition and